EricLBuehler/PerceiverIO-Classifier/README.md

 ## Training
 The model was trained for 50 epochs.
 I used MSE (Mean Squared Error) loss for the criterion, an Adam optimizer (lr = 0.0001), and an ExponentialLR schedular with a gamma of 0.9.

-By epoch 1, it achieves 97% accuracy and a test loss of 0.005.
+By epoch 1 of training on the MNIST dataset, it achieves 97% accuracy and a test loss of 0.005.
-It has been trained on the MNIST dataset.

 Below is an example of a test after epoch 1:
 ![](images/image_epoch_1.png)